 In terms of durability and wear and tear, platinum is exceptionally durable.
-This metal ages well and requires much less maintenance than a white gold ring (which would require regular rhodium plating) The brilliance of the metal can simple be maintained by using soap and warm water along with a soft brush.
-You can also get it polished professionally.
-The colour of the metal will also remain constant and will not begin to fade away but it may dull slightly.
+This metal ages well and requires much less maintenance than a white gold ring.
+White gold requires regular rhodium plating.
+The brilliance of the metal can simple be maintained by using soap and warm water.
+A soft brush can also assist.
+As a result, you can also get it polished professionally.
+The colour of the metal will also remain constant.
+However, it will not begin to fade away but it may dull slightly.
 For comparison, with a white gold ring, the re-plating is required.

-It should be kept in mind that platinum is a slightly duller metal than white gold so if you’re looking for that extra brightness, white gold is definitely the way to go (but just keep in mind that extra bit of maintenance involved)
+It should be kept in mind that platinum is a slightly duller metal than white gold.
+So if you’re looking for that extra brightness, white gold is definitely the way to go.
+But just keep in mind that extra bit of maintenance involved.

 So, although platinum comes with a slightly heavier price tag, it brings along many benefits.
 Such as increased durability and less maintenance.
 On a perhaps less important note for many but very important for some, platinum is ideal for those who may have allergies to many precious metals.
 It is hypoallergenic.
 However, on a more romantic note, this metal is a symbol of everlasting love.
 Also a symbol of purity and strength, which all sounds good to me!

 Gold is still a very good option for your engagement ring and has been for decades.
 However, in the end, it comes down to whatever metal you prefer visually.
 It also relates to what qualities you value in your metal.